Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-• Is the sub floor space insulated and is a ground waterproofing barrier?
+• Is the space under the floor covered in insulation and is there a ground moisture barrier in place?

 • Is the heater equipped with enough capacity?

-• Does the home have adequate ventilation?
+• Does the house have adequate ventilation?
 This includes extractor fans?

 home assessments for rental properties